AmanAswal/100daysChallenge/README.md

 ### So if you accept this Challenge then you must have to do these 4 things:
 1. Make a Pledge to yourself😤 to dedicate at least one hour of every day towards coding and/or studying for the next 100 days.
-2. Join this telegram channel initiated by me. https://t.me/imsecc  where we will help each other and solve queries.
+2. Join this telegram channel initiated by me https://t.me/imsecc  where we will help each other and solve queries.
-3. Share your daily progress in the group even if it's very less.
+3. Share your daily progress in the group even if it's very less because it matters.
 4. Join LinkedIn (This is a boon for us) </b>

 At the outset, it is useful to clarify the interests within the field and the goals which we want to achieve by engaging with the Telegram Group.